powsybl/powsybl-core/docs/simulation/security/limit-reductions.md

 ### Limit duration criteria

-A duration criteria can be optionally specified.
+Duration criteria can be optionally specified.
 It contains:
 - a type among:
     - `PERMANENT`: corresponding to permanent limits only;
     - `TEMPORARY`: corresponding to temporary limits only.